go as java | shira.at

 You can program with VisualStudioCode or even vim.

 The package manager is built into the go commandline with go get.
-Go features, by default, linting, race condition detecting and version management.
+Golang features, by default, linting, race condition detecting and version management.

 The webserver is built into the default golang packages and doesn’t need anything like a tomcat to run.